Get a Divorce for the Prepared Woman

 Unfortunately, many divorces end up with emotional battles that eventually destroy one or both parties.
 However nice you may believe your husband to be, don't take chances.
 Prepare yourself for the worst and hope for the best.

-- 1Contact a Marriage Counselor.If you haven't already spoken with a marriage counselor, now is the time.
+- 1If you haven't already spoken with a marriage counselor, now is the time.
 A marriage counselor can help you be certain that divorce is the right choice for you.
 Many times it may not be the best solution, but you may be unable to see that, or need someone else to help you look at the problem.
-Sometimes counseling can save a marriage, and if you married with the best of intentions, it's worth at least spending one or two sessions with a marriage counselor to get a second opinion.Advertisement
+Sometimes counseling can save a marriage, and if you married with the best of intentions, it's worth at least spending one or two sessions with a marriage counselor to get a second opinion.Contact a Marriage Counselor.Advertisement

 When You Divorce Your Husband